CICSA-NET/WRO2025-CICSA/README.md

 > - Best performance observed at **12V**, offering solid torque and peak power.
 > - Stall torque values are useful for defining load limits and implementing software protection.
 > - Ideal for traction, drive systems, or actuator applications with PWM control.

+- **Chassis Design**: The gear system and steering mechanism are integrated into a compact, rigid frame that supports sensor placement and structural integrity.

+**Software Integration**

+- **Motor Control**: PWM signals regulate motor speed, while gear ratios provide mechanical tuning.
+The servomotor is controlled via angle commands for directional adjustments.
+- **Error Handling**: The system includes routines to detect gear misalignment, servo overload, or terrain anomalies, triggering corrective actions when needed.

+**Performance Evaluation**

+Mobility was tested under various conditions:

+- **Obstacle Navigation**: The robot demonstrated reliable steering and movement over uneven surfaces and around barriers.
+- **Turning Radius**: The servomotor-based steering allowed for tighter turns compared to differential drive systems.
+- **Load Testing**: Gear ratios and servo torque were validated under different payloads to ensure consistent performance.
+- **Energy Efficiency**: Power consumption was monitored to balance torque output, steering precision, and battery endurance

 ---